AdaCore/spark2014/docs/guidance/main.rst

 to facilitate the detection of errors by static analyzers, which analyze the source code of programs without actually executing them.
-Without such specifications in the program, static analyzers can only detect violations of language dynamic constraints (e.g. division by zero or buffer overflow).
-However, the presence of such specifications in the program allows static analyzers to target the verification of these higher level properties.
+Without such specifications in the program, static analyzers can only detect violations of language dynamic constraints (e.g., division by zero or buffer overflow).
+However, the presence of pre- and postconditions in the program allows static analyzers to target the verification of these higher level properties.
 Specifications also constrain the state space that the static analyzer has to consider during analysis, which leads to faster running time and higher precision.

+.. index:: SPARK (overview)

 SPARK
 -----